bii-absd/tims/community-guidelines.md

-# Commnunity guidelines for TIMS - Translational Informatics Management System
+# Community guidelines for TIMS - Translational Informatics Management System

+## Contributing to the code
 Coming soon...

-## Contributing to the code
-...

 ## Reporting issues/problems
 Bugs can be raised via [Github issues](https://guides.github.com/features/issues/).
 In the bug report, please create a [bug report](https://github.com/atom/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md) accordingly.
 Do provide the following information for us to reproduce the bug.